request-interop/interface/README-RESEARCH.md

 | yaf       | `public function __construct(?string $uri = null, ?string $base_uri = null)` |
 | yii2      | -                                                                                    |
 | zf1       | `public function __construct(string\|Zend_Uri\|null $uri = null)`                    |

+Note that some of the projects do not have a constructor for the request object.

 ## Superglobal Coupling